 Practical Issues FAQ

-The easiest way is to just join a GP surgery.
-Every NHS number is unique and one person only gets one NHS number, and this will be linked through all health appointments in the future, no matter where or by whom you are seen by.
-For more information, please see the NHS website for more details: http://www.nhs.uk/NHSEngland/thenhs/records/Pages/thenhsnumber.aspx
+The easiest way is to join a GP surgery.
+Every patient is given a unique NHS number and this is identical throughout all NHS health appointments, no matter where or by whom you are seen.
+You don’t need to know your child’s NHS number as health centers will be able to find records based on name and date of birth.
+For more information, please see the NHS website here

-A referral needs to be done by either your GP or local hospital paediatrician.
-Before you get your buggy or wheelchair, an assessment needs to be done.
-This usually is done by a physiotherapist or an occupational therapist.
-This can be a slow process, so the sooner you ask for a referral the better, even if you think they may not be quite ready for one.
+A referral needs to be made to wheelchair services in order for them to carry out an assessment and ensure the right equipment is provided.
+This assessment is usually is carried out by a physiotherapist or an occupational therapist.
+This can be a slow process, so the sooner you ask for a referral the better.

-http://www.nhs.uk/Conditions/social-care-and-support-guide/Pages/mobility-equipment-wheelchairs-scooters.aspx please scroll down on the link page, to ‘How to get a wheelchair.’
+Click here for more information and scroll down to ‘How to get a Wheelchair’

 Genetics and diagnosis FAQ